mr-talukdar/Pyrosafe-Game/README.md

 How it Works:
 * Introduction - The virtual assistant tells the user about the types of fires, and the types of extinguishers needed for dealing with them.
-* Scenario Spawns - A small fire accident scenario is spawned in the user's environment using passthrough.
-This scenario simulates an accident that can accually happen and has the potential of accelerating into a big fire.
-The aim is to stop the fire when it's small.
+* Scenario Spawns - A small fire accident scenario is spawned in the user's environment using passthrough API.
+This scenario simulates an accident that can actually happen and has the potential of accelerating into a big fire.
+The aim is to stop the fire within a fixed time.
 * Scenario Analysis + Understanding - User analyses the situation by looking around the environment.
 They understand the type of fire and finalise the type of extinguisher they need.
 * Scenario Response - User has the freedom to do Hand Based Interactions to respond to the Scenario and Voice Based Commands to tell the Assistant what type of extinguisher to use.
 There is a countdown timer and the user has to respond before time runs out.
 The quicker the user responds, the better.
 * End - If the correct extinguisher type is selected using the correct voice command, the assistant puts out the fire.
 Otherwise, the fire spreads.
 The user receives feedback about their performance on a 3 star rating scale.